FarmData2/FD2-School-Materials/Instructor.md

 ## Topic Outline

+Below is the list of topics covered in FD2 School.
+Below each topic is a list of the branches that exist in the FD2-School repository and when they should be merged into development.

-1. Introduction
+1. 01-Introduction
-2. HTML/CSS
+2. 02-HTML/CSS
-   - `02-HTML-CSS-Tutorials-Soln`
+   - `02-HTML-CSS-Tutorials-Soln` (just before topic 02 class)
-   - `02-HTML-CSS-Activity-Soln`
+   - `02-HTML-CSS-Activity-Soln`  (just after topic 02 class)
-   - `02-HTML-CSS-Application-Starter`
+   - `02-HTML-CSS-Application-Starter` (just after topic 02 class)
-   - `02-HTML-CSS-Application-Soln`
-3. Vue Data Binding / List Rendering
+3. 03-Vue1: Vue Data Binding / List Rendering
-   -
+   - `03-Vue-1-Tutorials-Soln` (just before topic 03 class)
+   - `03-Vue-1-Activity-Soln` (just after topic 03 class)
+   - `03-Vue-1-Application-Starter` (just after topic 03 class)
+     - This is the instructor solution to the 02-HTML-CSS-Application assignment.
 4. Vue LifeCycle Hooks / JS Libraries / Retrieving Data in FarmData2
+   - `04-FD2-1-Tutorials-Soln` (just before topic 04 class)
+   - `04-FD2-1-Activity-Soln` (just after topic 04 class)
+   - `04-FD2-1-Application-Starter` (just after topic 04 class)
+     - This is the instructor solution to the 03-Vue1-Application assignment.
 5. Vue Inputs / Events / Methods
 6. Vue Components / FarmData2 Components
 7. Vue Conditional Rendering / Attribute Binding / Computed Properties